Who is your role model?

 Where is your favourite place to eat in London?

-Apart from coffee, what are your biggest passions?
+Apart from food, what are your biggest passions?